Dream Girl (play): National tour

 The national tour opened at Philadelphia's Walnut Theater on December 23, 1946.
 It was headed initially by June Havoc from Broadway and Richard Widmark from the Chicago company.
 Also in the cast were William A. Lee, Gaynelle Nixon, and Kevin O'Shea from Broadway, with Ann Andrews and Hayden Rorke from Chicago.
 Later on in 1947, Lucille Ball headlined the production.

 Revival

 During May 1951 Dream Girl had a revival on Broadway, a limited engagement of two weeks at the City Center.
 It starred Judy Holliday, with Edmon Ryan and William A. Lee reprising their roles from the original production.
 The cavernous City Center main stage meant new set designer Eldon Elder could forego Mielziner's mobile platforms.
 The production was directed by Morton DaCosta along much the same lines as the original staging, according to reviewer John Chapman.

 Adaptations

 Film

 A 1948 screen version, directed by Mitchell Leisen, starred Betty Hutton, Macdonald Carey, Peggy Wood, and Walter Abel.

+Radio

+On September 11, 1949, John Lund and Field starred in an adaptation of Dream Girl on Theatre Guild on the Air.